stubbscroll/evolve-script/readme.txt

 script v2:
 - mad reset implemented, should work on all races
 - bioseed reset implemented
+- black hole implemented
 - vacuum collapse implemented
+- ascension implemented, desperately needs more testing
+- pillar under development
-- lone survivor implemented, works in antimatter, struggles with power elsewhere, can finish with user intervention
+- lone survivor implemented, works in antimatter, struggles with power elsewhere (can finish with some user intervention in these cases)
-- warlord under development, implemented up to spire
+- warlord implemented, more testing is desirable (the run is LONG)
 * i assume lumber+plywood is eliminated from all runs that go to interstellar or farther

 roadmap:
-- warlord, black hole (non-magic), ascension, pillar in that order (probably)
+- finish pillar, more testing
-- if i actually manage to finish the above: matrix, retirement, ai apocalypse
+- if i actually manage to finish the above: ai apocalypse, matrix, retirement

 usage:
 - do the protoplasm phase manually